The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Never Ends

 Minimum payments typically represent just 1-3% of your outstanding balance, creating an illusion of affordability while maximizing interest costs.
 When you carry a $5,000 balance on a card with 18% APR and make only the minimum payment of $150 monthly, you're looking at a 15-year repayment timeline with approximately $4,200 in total interest charges.
 That means you'll ultimately pay $9,200 for purchases that originally cost $5,000.

 The calculation becomes even more alarming with larger balances.
 A $10,000 debt under the same conditions extends to nearly 20 years of payments, with interest costs exceeding $8,500.
-For a $3,000 balance, you’re still facing 12 years of payments and roughly $2,400 in interest charges.
-These numbers reveal why credit card companies design minimum payment structures this way—they profit enormously from cardholders who never escape the debt cycle.
+For a $3,000 balance, you're still facing 12 years of payments and roughly $2,400 in interest charges.
+According to the Federal Reserve's consumer credit data, Americans owe over $1 trillion in revolving credit card debt -- much of it growing because of this exact trap.

 The fundamental problem with minimum payments is that most of your money goes toward interest rather than principal reduction.
 In the early years of making minimum payments on a $5,000 balance, approximately $75 of your $150 monthly payment goes directly to interest charges, leaving only $75 to reduce the actual debt.
 This means you're barely making progress on the principal balance while the credit card company collects substantial interest revenue.